kexiZeroing/kexiZeroing.github.io/src/posts/mac-terminal.md

 > `kill -9` command sends a kill signal to terminate any process immediately when attached with a PID or a processname.
 It is a forceful way to kill/terminate a or set of processes. `kill -9 <pid> / <processname>` sends SIGKILL (9) — Kill signal.
 This signal cannot be handled (caught), ignored or blocked.
 Hence, this immediately kill the process without any handling and this can create zombies process.

 ## bash_profile and bashrc
 There are two user level files which `bash` may run when a bash shell starts. `~/.bash_profile` and `~/.bashrc`.
 The usual convention is that `.bash_profile` will be executed at login shells, i.e. when you ssh into a remote host, it will ask you for user name and password to log in, so it is a login shell.
 But when you open a terminal, it does not ask for login and you will just get a command prompt.
 In other versions of Unix or Linux, this will not run the `.bash_profile` but `.bashrc`.
 The underlying idea is that the `.bash_profile` should be run only when you login, and the `.bashrc` for every new interactive shell.
 However, Terminal on macOS does not follow this convention.
 When Terminal opens a new window, it will run `.bash_profile`.
-(Other third-party terminal applications on macOS may follow the precedent set by the Terminal or not.)

 - When you are living mostly on macOS and the Terminal, you can create a `.bash_profile`, ignore all the special cases and be happy.
 - If you want to have an approach that is more resilient to other terminal applications and might work across Unix/Linux platforms, put your configuration in `.bashrc` and source `.bashrc` from `.bash_profile`.